petarhe97/sortingApp/README.md

-# Input sorter and displayer for Mapsted
+# Input sorter and displayer

 ### Usage
 On terminal 1, start backend server